imguna2218/README-files/Ignis.md

 ## GOAL
 Provide an AI-powered cloud development environment where users can create, edit, and manage projects of any stack in isolated VMs, with an integrated AI assistant that generates and modifies code based on natural language instructions.

+## PROBLEM & SOLUTION
+**The Problem:**
+Existing cloud IDEs like StackBlitz are limited to frontend frameworks and run entirely in the browser, making them unsuitable for backend development (Java, Python, Node.js) or running full-stack applications.
+Users often need to set up local environments, deal with dependency hell, and cannot leverage AI assistance deeply integrated into their workflow.

+**What IgnisOps Solves:**
+- **Full-Stack Support**: Run Java, Python, Node.js – the "big three" – in isolated microVMs.
+- **AI-Native Experience**: Built-in AI agent (Planner → Coder → Verifier) that understands your codebase and performs file operations, not just chat.
+- **Ephemeral yet Persistent**: VMs are destroyed on inactivity, but your code is automatically saved and restored.
+- **No Port Hassles**: Each project gets a unique subdomain (`user-{id}-project-{x}.localhost`) with automatic port mapping.
+- **VS Code in the Browser**: Full IDE experience with a custom AI extension.

 ## STACK
 - **Frontend**: Next.js (latest)
 - **Backend Services**: Node.js (latest)